Sakampavankumar/Git-instructions/git.md

 2. Save your code to the cloud .

 # What is GitHub ??
-Github is not the same as git.
-Github is a website/platform while git is a tool.
+The Term Git & Github are not same.
+Github is a website/platform while git is a tool/Software.
-For Ex:- Git or Camera is just the tool, But Instagram or GitHub is the website.
+For Ex:- *Git or Camera is just the tool, But Instagram or GitHub is the website.*
 **Github allows you to safely store your code in the cloud.
-And Also U can Share Your Code With Others.** Other websites such as gitlab, bitbucket which are similar to Github also exists . **Companies love it when you have a github profile and they can see your work before even calling you for an interview.**
+And Also U can Share Your Code With Others.**

+There Are also Other websites such as gitlab, bitbucket which are similar to Github also exists . **Companies love it when you have a github profile and they can see your work before even calling you for an interview.**
 * Now the Question Arises We Can do the same from Google Drive or DropBox, But the Solution is It Is Designed for special purpose(It even Track the record of code that u wrote 5 years ago.
 And what is it.)

 ### **Installation Steps For Git and GitHub , How to Create Repository, Add And Commit Your Code And How Push It On GitHub Using Git.**